 Bystander Shot Six Times During Officer-Involved Shooting Left Homeless, Struggling to Recover while LAPD Treats Him as Suspect

 Jermaine Welch was passing through Broadway/Manchester when his car was sprayed with gunfire.
-It is unclear who shot him, but LAPD is searching for ways to incriminate him while remaining tight-lipped about how/why an officer fired into the crowded intersection
+It is unclear who shot him, but LAPD is searching for ways to implicate him in the shooting while remaining tight-lipped about how/why an officer fired into the crowded intersection

 “Just be quiet, I’m saving your life,” 38-year-old Jermaine Welch says the sheriff’s deputy told him as he held Welch down on the ground.